AliAtherAyyubi/Final-Year-Project/README.md

 # Final Year Project
- E-voting mobile app with facial recognition for private organizations
+ E-voting mobile app with facial recognition for any private organizations